Version2beta/talks/how_to_hire_a_software_engineer/how_to_hire_a_software_engineer.md

 Perhaps we have specific goals around improving software quality.
 In that case, we might prefer a candidate who ranks high in the interview who ranks in the 90th percentile for Software Craftsmanship.

+[ slide

-[slide: How to evaluate an interview, for candidates]
+How to evaluate an interview, for candidates

+]

 At the end of each interview, your interviewers will already be figuring out how to share their impressions of you with the hiring manager.
 This is an excellent time to ask what their thoughts are.